What is Two-Factor Authentication?

 Good Passwords Aren’t Good Enough

 Most websites, subscriptions, and/or apps only require a username and a password.
 While this is extremely convenient, it creates a data security risk.
-In a prior article, we covered the importance of good passwords in depth, but good passwords and good data security practices aren’t always enough.
+In a prior article, we covered the importance of good passwords in depth and why small business owners MUST know their logins, but good passwords and good data security practices aren’t always enough.

 - You may give your password to someone, and they share it.